 Despite massive improvements in dental care, many people still suffer tooth loss due to a number of reasons—periodontal disease, tooth decay, and injury to name a few.
 For many years, the treatment options available were dentures and bridges.
 Fortunately, nowadays, dental implants has been added to the list.

-- The use of dental implants has been traced to around 600 AD when they discovered tooth-like pieces similar to a shell that were hammered into a Mayan woman’s jaw.
+- The use of dental implants has been traced to around 600 A.D. when they discovered tooth-like pieces like a shell that were hammered into a Mayan woman’s jaw.

 - Dental implants are considered the only dental restoration alternative that preserves the natural bone.
 It is also designed to help stimulate bone growth.

 - Dental implants can prevent loss of bone.
-When there is no tooth, the jaw bone can deteriorate because of lack of stimulation.
-If no implant is placed during the first year the tooth is lost, the bone area will lose at least 25 percent of its volume.
+When there is no tooth, the jawbone can deteriorate because of a lack of stimulation.
+If no dental implant is placed during the first year the tooth is lost, the bone area will lose at least 25 percent of its volume.
 Bone loss can continue over the years when left unattended.
-In some cases, dentures can accelerate bone loss when they become loose.
-And because it can rub against the bony ridge, it can also wear it away gradually.
-Since the implant not only replaces the tooth but the root as well, chewing is restored to normal and natural bone growth is stimulated.
+In some cases, dentures can accelerate bone loss when they become loose unlike dental implants.
+And because dentures can rub against the bony ridge, it can also wear it away gradually, which will not happen with dental implants.
+Since the dental implant not only replaces the tooth but the root as well, chewing is restored to normal and natural bone growth is stimulated.

 - Dental implants can keep adjacent teeth stable.
 In some cases, a gap brought about by a missing tooth can cause adjacent teeth to shift toward the gap crookedly.
-This can pull the teeth out of position and can affect the bite, the ability to chew, and even the appearance.
-It can also cause interference that can make replacement of tooth challenging later on.
-A poor bite can also result to issues with the temporomandibular joint (TMJ) and may lead to headaches and pain.
+This can pull the teeth out of position and can affect the bite, the ability to chew, and even the appearance which is easily solvable by dental implants.
+It can also cause interference which can make replacement of tooth like dental implants challenging later.
+A poor bite can also result in issues with the temporomandibular joint (TMJ) and may lead to headaches and pain.

 - Dental implants can help prevent gum disease.
-A missing tooth can sometimes trap bacteria and food that can result to gum disease.
+A missing tooth can sometimes trap bacteria and food that can result in gum disease.

 - Dental implants can prevent premature aging and facial sagging.
 One unwanted effect of bone loss resulting from missing teeth is facial sagging.
 This occurs when the lower third of the face will collapse, closing the distance between the chin and the tip of the nose gradually.
-Changes in the appearance can include wrinkles around the mouth, a more pointed chin, and thinning lips.
-All the aforementioned changes can make the person look older than their real age.
+Without dental implants, changes in the appearance can include wrinkles around the mouth, a more pointed chin, and thinning lips.
+All these changes can make the person look older than their real age, which are preventable by dental implants.

 - Dental implants can provide convenience.
-Unlike removable dentures, you won’t have to go through all the hassle and inconvenience of removing dentures as well as the need to use messy dental adhesives just to keep them in place.
+Unlike removable dentures, you won’t have to go through all the hassle and inconvenience of removing dentures with dental implants, as well as the need to use messy dental adhesives just to keep them in place.

 - Subperiosteal (on the bone).
-These type are placed on top of the jaw.
+This type of dental implant is placed on top of the jaw.
 The posts of the metal framework will protrude through the gum to hold the prosthesis.
-These type of dental implants are considered ideal for patients who have minimal bone height and are unable to wear traditional dentures.
+This type of dental implant is considered ideal for patients who have minimal bone height and are unable to wear traditional dentures.

 - One or more missing teeth